AXP-OS/axpos-org/content/docs/guides/hideroot.md

 > [!CAUTION]
 > For each of those checks which are not covered here Magisk modules may exist:<br/>
 >
-> AXP.OS strongly discourages using any of these if you are not want to expose your whole system to a third party.
-They might work, might don't do any harm and are not suspicious at all but we cannot and will not check or approve any of these modules.
+> AXP.OS strongly discourages using any of these if you do not want to expose your whole system to a third party.
+They might work just fine, might don't do any harm and are not suspicious at all but we cannot and will not check or approve any of these modules.
 >
 > Last but not least:<br/>**If your bootloader is in _locked_ state Magisk modules can even brick your whole device!**